bhanug/misframe/content/2020/common-table-expressions.md

 and you can't index on them so you should be careful with larger tables.
 However I think they help you write faster queries more clearly.

-The other great thing about CTEs is that you can nest them, e.g.
+The other great thing about CTEs is that you can nest them:

 ```sql
 WITH baz AS (